zhanglongyu/systemjs-cachebuster/README.md

 ## SystemJS Cache Buster

 Most developers use DevTools and disable cache during development.
 For a large scale SPA application this might be too expensive.
-Refreshing the browser becomes slower. systemjs-cachebuster patches SystemJS loader with hash values of each module thus enforce the browser to reload only the modules that were changed
+Refreshing the browser becomes slower. systemjs-cachebuster patches SystemJS loader with hash values of each module thus enforce the browser to reload only the modules that were changed.

+Once our application is smart enough to load only modules that were changed we can re-enable the browser cache and re-enjoy the performance boost of client side caching.
+Please note that you will probably need to configure your local web server with aggressive cache-control configuration

 ## Installation